-Fourth Floor: 2Bhk x 2 nos: Suitable of Rental concepts only: 1 living room of 160 sq ft + 2 rooms + common bath without shower + Small dining + Kitchen with small attached utility.
+Fourth Floor: 2Bhk x 2 nos: Suitable for Rental concepts only: 1 living room of 160 sq ft + 2 rooms + common bath without shower + Small dining + Kitchen with small attached utility.

 50×80 G+4 G+1 G+3 G+1 Floors COST TO BUILD A HOUSE on 4000 sq ft Site

 Site Cost: Rs 1.4 cr to 2.5 cr

 It would be a Dream for an Architect to work on these plot sizes of 50×80 or 4000 sq ft area as there is more than enough scope for implementing new and creative concepts while designing the House plans especially for Duplex houses.